 My debt is in collections, what should I do?

 At this point, your credit has likely started to slump.
-Your next move should be directly negotiating with the collection agency to reduce the debt.
+However, your credit score being impacted has less to do with the debt itself, and more to do with the fact that its fallen into collections.
+Your next move should be to directly negotiate with the collection agency to reduce the debt.

 When renegotiating, always keep everything documented and in writing.
 If the collector wants to speak over the phone, decline the call and continue the negotiation via mail.
 Once you’ve come to an agreement with the collection agency, pay the debt and start rebuilding your credit.